-The fuses are located in a power distribution module (PDM) in front of the steering tube.
+The fuses are located in a power distribution module in front of the steering post.
+In addition, there is a 30 amp fuse on the starter relay under the seat next to the battery.

 If there is any type of electrical system failure, always check the fuses first.